-A "witty songwriter" (Austin Chronicle) with a "jazzy croon" (St. Louis Post Dispatch) who can "control the black and whites like...Captain Kirk manning the Enterprise" (The Tennessean), his recordings include original rock music (Let me explain), solo jazz standards (Sit Down You’re Rockin’ the Boat) and children’s songs (Max’s Family Band).
-His latest recording (Alive in New Orleans) was recorded live and features New Orleans classics.
+A "witty songwriter" (Austin Chronicle) with a "jazzy croon" (St. Louis Post Dispatch) who can "control the black and whites like...Captain Kirk manning the Enterprise" (The Tennessean), his recordings include original rock music (Let me explain), solo jazz standards (Sit Down You’re Rockin’ the Boat), children’s songs (Max’s Family Band) and New Orleans classics (Alive in New Orleans).
+His next album (You've Got To Be Carefully Taught) is due out in 2019.

 Negbaur’s music has been used on film and TV.
 He contributed to the score of the feature film An American Summer, and wrote the theme for Cancerland, a reality TV show about breast cancer survivors.
 His song, Red Pontiac, was featured on NPR's legendary "Car Talk," and singers often perform and record his music.